 So – what the heck are salvia, Rohyphnol and kreteks?
-Learn about these, and other drugs here in our guide.
+Learn about these, and other type os pharmaceutical and street drugs here in our guide.
 All information below is from U.S. Drug Enforcement Administration fact sheets, unless otherwise noted.
-The list of drugs was compiled based on what drugs were discussed a recent “Monitoring the Future” national study by the University of Michigan in Ann Arbor, which records teen drug trends.
-Find the 2015 Drugs of Abuse guide from the DEA here.
+The list of drugs was compiled based on what drugs were discussed in a recent “Monitoring the Future” national study by the University of Michigan in Ann Arbor, which records teen drug trends.
+Find the 2017 Drugs of Abuse guide from the DEA here – and browse the results for the 2016 Monitoring the Future survey here.

 An amphetamine prescribed to treat Attention Deficit Hyperactivity Disorder, or ADHD.
-Amphetamines can look like pills or powder and can cause high blood pressure, hallucinations and other symptoms similar to those of cocaine.
+Amphetamines can look like pills or powder and can cause high blood pressure, hallucinations, mood swings and other symptoms similar to those of cocaine.

 Also known as “coke” or “crack,” cocaine is typically distributed as a white powder.
 This highly addictive drug is snorted or injected after it has been dissolved in water.
 The drug has a “euphoric” effect on the user and causes excitation, anxiety and irritability.
 Cocaine is derived from coca leaves grown in South America.